4ureliek/DelGet/README.md

  Once the config file is edited, typically:

-	 nohup perl $scriptname DelGet.manipname.txt &
+	 nohup perl DelGet.pl manipname.txt &

- Sometimes the code stalls - if no 'recent' Del/Deletion.X folders, and if the only job still running is $SCRIPTNAME DelGet.manipname.txt (or if it has been running for too long), consider killing the talled job and restarting, with:
+ Sometimes the code stalls - if no 'recent' Del/Deletion.X folders, if the only job still running is "DelGet.pl manipname.txt" and if it has been running for too long, consider killing the talled job and restarting, with:

-     nohup perl $SCRIPTNAME --restart DelGet.manipname.txt &
+     nohup perl DelGet.pl --restart manipname.txt &

 ### REQUIREMENTS:
 	(already in Lib) Perl Array::Unique = https://metacpan.org/source/SZABGAB/Array-Unique-0.08/lib/Array/Unique.pm